pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Shipment Lost.md

 >
 > -> Follow through the rest of this article.

+## Notice for Amazon Orders
+**We do NOT ask customers who bought from Amazon to sign claim forms.**
+**We do NOT ask customers who bought from Amazon to sign claim forms.**
+**We do NOT ask customers who bought from Amazon to sign claim forms.**
+For Amazon orders, please proceed with step 3.

 ### 1 - Offer claim form
 Insert the following macros (according to the regions & carrier) and submit.